 Shirley shot her third short film “The Story of the Invisible” in New York (December 2013), starring Fabien Ducommun, american songwriter/singer/actress Sophie Auster, and american dancer/choreographer Nathan Madden.

-She also directed films for international clients such as Vogue, Dior, Armani, Nike etc.
+She also directed films for international clients such as Vogue, Dior, Armani, Nike, Uber and music videos.